carlosvega/MadridPollutionData/README.md

 * Run Jupyter with `jupyter notebook`
 * Open the notebook **Pollution_data_of_Madrid.ipynb**

+# Liability disclaimer
+Just glue-code, not the best way to do it, for sure.
+Just sample charts, not responsible if the data is being plotted incorrectly.
+These examples have not been thoroughly tested under all conditions.
+All programs contained herein are provided to you “AS IS” without any warranties of any kind.

 # Description

 Two charts are plotted from the data: